 - 1.3.
-In order to achieve this, Internal Audit have developed the attached internal audit plan for 2021/22 which is based on a prioritisation of the audit universe using a risk-based methodology, including input from the Council's 'Our Chelmsford Our Plan', Principal Risk Register, as well as discussions with Council staff, senior management, plus consideration of local and national issues and risks. - 1.4.
-Discussions were held with senior managers during January/February 2021 and the plan was approved by Management Team on 24th February 2021.
+In order to achieve this, Internal Audit have developed the attached internal audit plan for 2022/23 which is based on a prioritisation of the audit universe using a risk-based methodology, including input from the Council's 'Our Chelmsford Our Plan', Principal Risk Register, Fraud Risk Register, AGS Action Plan as well as discussions with Council staff, senior management, plus consideration of local and national issues and risks. - 1.4.
+Discussions were held with senior managers during January/February 2022 and the plan was noted by Management Team on 23rd February 2022.